 With that said, I would like to investigate this topic from a biblical and historical perspective.
-What does the Bible reveal about speaking in tongues and what place does it have in the life of the believer?
+What does the Bible reveal about speaking in tongues, and what place does it have in the believer’s life?
 The purpose of this study, therefore, is to provide insight into the topic of speaking in tongues

 The Context of Speaking in Tongues

 There are two ways that the term “speaking in tongues” is used, especially in charismatic churches.

 An unlearned language – Speaking in tongues means speaking in a language that you have not learned to speak.
 For example, a person who doesn’t know French suddenly begins speaking French.